Andy4495/SWI2C/README.md

 Future potential library updates:
 - Additional error checking
 - Generic size of read/write data bytes
   - This is currently possible using the lower-level functions contained in the library.
-A future update may include a single-function-call method in addition to the current single and 2-byte data reads
+A future update may include a single-function-call method in addition to the current single and 2-byte data reads and writes.
-- Choosing MSByte or LSByte first in multi-bute data read/write
-  - The library currently assumes that the first byte read in a two-byte read is the least significant byte

 References
 ---------------------